 In this section, we’ll tell you everything you need to know about thinning, weeding, watering and pollination.

 We’ll also talk fertilizer and mulch, transplanting, companion planting, and your growing structure options.

 You’ll want to thin from 3 plants per hill to 1, which will avoid overcrowding your squash.
-That way, they have lots of space to grow with tons of air circulation.
+That way, they have a lot of space to grow with tons of air circulation.

-Make sure you keep weeds under control during your squash’s growing season.
-Weeds compete with plants for water, space, and nutrients - so either cultivate often, or use a mulch to prevent weed seeds from germinating.
+Make sure you keep weeds under control during your squash’s short growing season.
+Weeds compete with plants for water, a lot of space, and nutrients - so either cultivate often, or use a layer of mulch to prevent weed seeds from germinating.

 Squash has both male and female flowers that grow the same plant.
-Male flowers form first, followed by the females – which can be identified as having undeveloped fruit at their base.
+Male flowers form first, followed by the females – which can be identified as having undeveloped fruit at the base of the plant.

 Pollination is always necessary for winter squash, with pollen being transferred from male to female flowers by bees.